lneely/acme-claude/README.md

 ![Alt text](./img/demo07.png)

 By default Claude continues the most recent chat session, however it is possible to load a different session.
 Middle-click `Sessions` in the `+Claude` window tag line to show the `+Claude-Sessions` window.
+You will see a list of sessions.
+Middle-click the UUID to load the session, or highlight it and pass it via 2-1 chord into the `Load` tag.
 This shows a brief message in the `+ClaudeTrace` window that the session loaded, and closes the session list.

 ![Alt text](./img/demo08.png)